apache/spark/docs/tutorial.rst

 Airflow Tutorial
 ================

-This tutorial walks through some of the fundamental concepts, objects and their usage while writting your first pipeline.
+This tutorial walks you through some of the fundamental Airflow concepts, objects and their usage while writting your first pipeline.

 Importing Modules
 -----------------

 An Airflow pipeline is just a common Python script that happens to define an Airflow DAG object.
-Let's start by importing the libraries we might need.
+Let's start by importing the libraries we will need.

 .. code:: python

-    # The DAG object, we'll need this to build a DAG
+    # The DAG object, we'll need this to instantiate a DAG
     from airflow import DAG

     # Operators, we need this to operate!